PGTT: Phase-Guided Terrain Traversal for Perceptive Legged Locomotion: Related Work

 Perception choices strongly affect both families.
 Early ``blind'' approaches (proprioception only) showed surprising robustness but lack anticipation of obstacles~\cite{Lee2020Learning,Duan2021Biped}.
 Egocentric depth cameras enable end‑to‑end perception and have demonstrated stair and gap traversal, yet their limited field of view and sensor noise burden the policy with temporal memory, especially for hind‑leg terrain~\cite{Agarwal2022Legged}.
 Other methods depend on globally consistent elevation maps or multi‑sensor rigs; these increase foresight but demand careful calibration and accurate global pose estimation, which can be brittle in practice~\cite{Miki2022Expanding}.
 A robot‑centric \emph{local heightmap} offers a compact, task‑aligned alternative that captures nearby terrain geometry relevant to all legs without global consistency assumptions~\cite{Duan2021Biped}; several recent systems, including ours, adopt this representation to couple perception more tightly to control.

-A parallel thread injects structure via gait priors.
 Phase‑augmented controllers specify foot or joint targets as functions of a per‑leg phase and track them with IK/PD controllers, improving stability but coupling the policy to morphology and introducing action‑space bias~\cite{Lee2020Learning,Miki2022}.
 Central Pattern Generators (CPG)-based methods similarly embed oscillators and let RL modulate their parameters, inheriting the same limitations~\cite{Bellegarda2022}.
 An alternative is to encode gait regularity in the \emph{objective} rather than in the actions: phase‑guided reward shaping encourages desired swing/stance timing and foot clearance while leaving the policy free to decide the final commands~\cite{Shao_2022}.
 This shift reduces inductive bias and eases deployment across platforms with different kinematics.

 The training substrate also varies.
-GPU‑accelerated simulators such as Isaac Gym have popularized massively parallel data collection for on‑policy RL~\cite{makoviychuk2021isaacgymhighperformance}, while the MuJoCo/MJX stack offers accurate contact dynamics with a lightweight, accessible toolchain and good throughput for perception‑aware policies.
+GPU‑accelerated simulators such as Isaac Gym have popularized massively parallel data collection for on‑policy RL~\cite{makoviychuk2021isaacgymhighperformance}, while the MuJoCo/MJX stack offers practical contact simulation within a lightweight, accessible toolchain, along with good throughput for perception-aware policies.
 These choices interact with observation design and reward shaping: compact robot‑centric inputs and structured, but not action‑constraining, objectives typically reduce training instabilities and simplify transfer.

 In this landscape, PGTT aligns with direct joint‑space control but differs in how structure is injected: it uses a robot‑centric heightmap for perception and enforces a \emph{terrain‑adaptive, phase‑guided prior purely through reward shaping}, avoiding oscillators and IK.
 This design aims to retain the benefits of rhythmic organization while minimizing action‑space constraints, thereby reducing inductive bias and supporting morphology‑agnostic deployment relative to oscillator/IK‑conditioned policies~\cite{Lee2020Learning,Miki2022,Shao_2022}.